Power BI GA4 integration: How to Connect Them in 2023

 Table of content

-2. Connecting Google Analytics 4 to Power BI With Windsor.ai
+2. Method 1: Connecting Google Analytics 4 to Power BI With Windsor.ai

 With the impending shutdown of Google Analytics legacy Universal Analytics product in favour of GA4, vendors have been rolling out updated connectors to support native integration between their tools and GA4.
 It seems with the June release of Power BI Desktop, Microsoft have released an updated Google Analytics connector in Power Query which provides beta support for Google Analytics 4 connectivity.

-Connecting Google Analytics 4 to Power BI With Windsor.ai
+Method 1: Connecting GA 4 to Power BI With Windsor.ai

 Step 1: